mvermaes/centos-vmware-tools/README.md

 * Current version of Vagrant and Vagrant VMware plugin.
 Latest tested:
   * Vagrant 1.9.1
   * Vagrant VMware plugin 4.0.15
-* Additional steps may be required if the kernel in the Vagrant guest is updated

 ## Host preparation
 * Copy the VMware Tools installer from the VMware application folder to the guest.
 The default locations for the installer are: